Overview

 Transform numeric x and y scales by adding a ggplot2

-scale_*_continuous
+scale_*_continuous layer.

 gg_point_col(penguins,